mamadou1991/Social-Network-API/README.md

 https://github.com/mamadou1991/Social-Network-API

 # Description

-As the indecates, this app is
+This app is a social network database made using mongoose.
+It helps create, update, delete users, friends, thoughts and reactions.

 # Table of Contents
   * [Installation](#installation)